Canada's Top Mountie Issues Blistering Memo On IT Failures

 Imagine receiving triple your salary, making sure to keep the extra money aside, because it *will* have to be reimbursed.
 And to add insult to injury, pay income tax on that huge amount, then fight CRA to have your tax return revised whe

-Single payer healthcare worse, not better (Score:2, Insightful)
+Single payer healthcare worse, not better (Score:1, Flamebait)

 Single payer in Canada costs about half as much than multiple payer healthcare in the US, while yielding better overall outcomes.